 3.1.1.
 Calibration of Length Standards. - NIST calibrates standards of length including meter bars, yard bars, miscellaneous precision line standards, steel tapes, invar geodetic tapes, precision gauge blocks, micrometers, and limit gauges.
 It also measures the linear dimensions of miscellaneous apparatus such as penetration needles, cement sieves, and hemacytometer chambers.
 In general, NIST accepts for calibration only apparatus of such material, design, and construction as to ensure accuracy and permanence sufficient to justify calibration by the Institute.
-Calibrations are made in accordance with fee schedules, copies of which may be obtained by application to NIST.
+NIST performs calibrations in accordance with fee schedules, copies of which may be obtained from NIST.

-NIST does not calibrate carpenters rules, machinists scales, draftsman scales, and the like.
-Such apparatus, if calibration is required, should be submitted to State or local weights and measures officials.
+NIST does not calibrate carpenters' rules, machinist scales, draftsman scales, and the like.
+Such apparatus, if they require calibration, should be submitted to State or local weights and measures officials.